 This shabby chic corner spot always has a crowd.
 As I was perusing the drink menu tacked to the wall, the bartender approached me, told us to forget the menu and just tell him what we liked.
 After a bit of conversation, we could almost see the wheels turning in his head as he ducked back behind the bar and thoughtfully started creating his masterpiece: a Prosecco cocktail embellished with just a touch of this and a spritz of that.
 It was light and refreshing – and a good break from full-bodied vino rosso.
 Quanto Basta Facebook Page.

 Fun, hip and wildly popular, Bar Moro is always humming with friendly local patrons.
 The lively bar is best late at night, when the crowds spill into the street.
-Fantastic cocktails, good craft beer, a large wine selection and right in the heart of the city – what more could you want?!
+Fantastic cocktails, good craft beer, a large wine selection and right in the heart of Lecce, what more could you want?!
 Bar Moro Facebook Page.

 Map of Bars in Lecce, Italy